2. Numerical data¶

 Power (raised to a number) |

-Copy the following examples into the IDLE environment to verify that they work correctly:
+Copy the following examples to the IDLE environment to verify that they work correctly:

 >>> 2 + 6